Aliases for CENPA Gene

 External Ids for CENPA Gene

 Centromeres are the differentiated chromosomal domains that specify the mitotic behavior of chromosomes.
 This gene encodes a centromere protein which contains a histone H3 related histone fold domain that is required for targeting to the centromere.
-CENPA is proposed to be a component of a modified nucleosome or nucleosome-like structure in which it replaces 1 or both copies of conventional histone H3 in the (H3-H4)2 tetrameric core of the nucleosome particle.
+Centromere protein A is proposed to be a component of a modified nucleosome or nucleosome-like structure in which it replaces 1 or both copies of conventional histone H3 in the (H3-H4)2 tetrameric core of the nucleosome particle.
 The protein is a replication-independent histone that is a member of the histone H3 family.
-Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Jul 2008]
+Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Nov 2015]

 GeneCards Summary for CENPA Gene

 CENPA (Centromere Protein A) is a Protein Coding gene.
 Diseases associated with CENPA include systemic scleroderma and gastric antral vascular ectasia.
 Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
 GO annotations related to this gene include protein heterodimerization activity and chromatin binding.
 An important paralog of this gene is HIST2H3PS2.

 UniProtKB/Swiss-Prot for CENPA Gene